-Following the change of Responsible Entity to K2 Asset Management Ltd on 24 June 2023, total management fees charged from 25 June 2023 was 0.275% per annum (exclusive of GST) on the gross asset value of the Fund.
+For these services, K2 Asset Management Ltd, as Responsible Entity of the Fund, charged management fees of 0.275% per annum (exclusive of GST) on the gross asset value of the Fund.
 This is comprised of the Responsible Entity Fee of 0.05% per annum and Administration Fee 0.225% per annum.
 Management fees are paid to the Responsible Entity monthly in advance.